 During the weekend of 28 to 29 June 2014 the Ministry of Finance and DG Competition at the European Commission agreed upon the main parameters of state liquidity support framework for the banking sector in Bulgaria.
-On 30 June 2014, the EC announced that it had approved a government liquidity support framework for the Bulgarian banking sector limited to BGN 3,300 million (EUR 1.7 billion) aiming to preserve the stability of the financial system in Bulgaria.
+On 30 June 2014, the EC announced that it had approved as being compatible with the EU state aid rules a government liquidity support framework for the Bulgarian banking sector limited to BGN 3,300 million (EUR 1.7 billion) aiming to preserve the stability of the financial system in Bulgaria.